habemus-papadum/stack-notebook/README.md

 _Well, you know...
 Very much a WIP._

 ## Hints
-* You have many options for making changes to your project code visible to your notebook, including several workflows that might be familiar from `ghci`.
-One method that you might find useful is:
+* `stack notebook` tries to make it easy to create notebooks that can use code from a local `stack` project.
+You will inevitably want to make changes to your project code visible to your running notebooks.
+One method would be to:
-  * rebuild the project: `stack build `, perhaps with `--fast` or `--file-watch`
+  * At the terminal, rebuild the project: `stack build `, perhaps with `--fast` or `--file-watch`
-  * Perform the `Kernel`->`Restart & Run All` menu action (which can be assigned a keyboard shortcut).
+  * In the notebook, perform the `Kernel`->`Restart & Run All` menu action (which can be assigned a keyboard shortcut).

   While this can be overkill and a little inelegant, it is a useful, safe starting point from which you can then optimize.
 * Teach your OS to provide [quicklooks](https://github.com/tuxu/nbviewer-app) for `jupyter` notebooks.
 * Squeal with that delight that web based scm providers will render notebooks on demand.
 Teachers can just `git push` notebooks.
+Cry in anguish when you try to diff notebooks...
 * The jupyter notebook interface has been designed to be easily usable without having to read the manual.
 However, it can be useful to open a notebook and take the interface tour from the `Help` menu to get started.

 ## New to Haskell?